What Should You Do When You Get an IRS Audit Notice?

 Accordingly, recognize that the best opportunity to resolve a matter is at the examination itself.
 Good preparation with the aid of an experienced professional will likely lead to the best possible result.

 —David S. De Jong is an attorney and certified public accountant, practicing law with the Rockville firm of Stein Sperling Bennett De Jong Driscoll, PC.
-If you want more information on this area of law, see our tax overview.
+If you want additional information on this area of tax law, see our tax overview.